 This new model builds on its predecessor’s strong points.
 It maintains the good looks, the solid build quality and good screen options, but gets Skylake hardware, Nvidia 960M graphics, a slightly revised keyboard and a few other tweaks.
 However, it’s not all bells and whistles, as you’ll find out further down.

-The video review VIDEO The specs sheet
+VIDEO The specs sheet

 On a first look, the 2015 and the 2014 models are pretty much identical, and that’s because not much has changed on the outside.
 The updated Aspire V15 Nitro still gets a soft plastic case with a textured lid-cover and a smooth interior.
 I’m a fan of this sort of rubbery finishing, which feels nice to touch and offers good grip.
 However, it also shows smudges and fingerprints easily, so potential buyers will have a hard time keeping the interior clean.